 Well now it was time for me to drop the “cool” thing.

-When we got back to his house, a bittersweet moment then grabbed my psyche upon entering.
-It was when Betty yelled from the kitchen, “How’d it go at the studio today, hon?”
-Like it was still the old days when he actually came home from THE STUDIO!
-(Not appearing on a game show for a refrigerator!)
+When we got back to his house, a bittersweet moment occurred as we walked through the door, it was Betty yelling from the kitchen, “How’d it go at the studio today, hon?”
+Like it was still the good old days when he was actually coming home from THE STUDIO, and not appearing on a game show for a refrigerator!

 “It went fine, dear,” he said, winking at me as he said it, “I actually got a standing ovation today.”
 I then chimed in and assured Betty this was true.
 Betty then asked if I’d like a drink, I accepted a glass of Coke, and Bud motioned me to the couch to have a chat.
 Now here’s where the story, to me, gets absolutely amazing.